The average salary for a Lecturer / Speaker is $51,970.

 Lecturer / Speaker Job Listings

-Pay by Experience Level for Lecturer / Speaker
+What is the Pay by Experience Level for Lecturer / Speakers?

 Pay Difference by Location